devdotloop/libevm/libevm/README.md

 - the method `Block.hooks()`
 - the method `Body.hooks()`

-This is because the hook, so far in the libevm consumers, has the same "payload" (fields in the implementation of `BlockBody`).
+This is because the hook, so far in the libevm consumers, has the same "payload" (fields in the implementation of `BlockBody`) for both the Body and the Block.
 It does have different methods for the `Block` and `Body` though, as explained below.

 It is used exclusively in the `core/types` package in: